Dean of Students

 Missing Student Notification Policy

 This policy contains the official notification procedures of Claremont McKenna College for missing students who reside in campus housing, in accordance with the requirements of the Higher Education Opportunity Act of 2008, Section 488(j).
-Click here for a PDF of the policy.
+Click here for the Missing Person Notification Policy.

 If you have any questions or other grievance concerns, please contact a member of the Dean of Students Office in the Heggblade Center.